Rappsilber-Laboratory/xiRT/README.md

 ## Usage

-xiRT is a python package that comes with a exectuable python file.
+xiRT is a python package that comes with a executable python file.
 To run xiRT follow the steps below.

-### Installation
+### Installation and Usage
-To install xiRT a pip package is under development.
-Future release can be installed via:
+To install xiRT simply run the command below.
+We recommend to use an isolated python environment, for example by using pipenv or conda.
+Using pipenv:
+>pipenv shell
+>
 >pip install xirt

-To enable CUDA support, the specific libraries need to be installed manually.
-The python dependencies are covered via the pip installation.
+To enable CUDA support, the easiest thing is to create a conda environment.
+Conda will take care of the CUDA libraries and other dependencies.

-To use xiRT a simple command line script gets installed with pip.
-To run the predictions ...

-### config file
+> conda create --name xirt_env python=3.7
+>
+> pip install xirt
+>
+> conda install tensorflow-gpu

+The command line interface (CLI) requires three inputs:
+1) input PSM/CSM file
+2) a [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) file to configure the neural network architecture
+3) another YAML file to configure the general training / prediction behaviour, called setup-config

+To use xiRT these options are put together as shown below:
+> xirt(.exe) -i peptides.csv -o out_dir -x xirt_params -l learning_params

 To adapt the xiRT parameters a yaml config file needs to be prepared.
 The configuration file is used to determine network parameters (number of neurons, layers, regularization) but also for the definition of the prediction task (classification, regression, ordered regression).
 Depending on the decoding of the target variable the output layers need to be adapted.
 For standard RP prediction, regression is essentially the only viable option.
-For SCX/hSAX (general classification) the prediction task can be formulated as classification, regression or ordered regression.
+For SCX/hSAX (general classification from fractionation sexperiments) the prediction task can be formulated as classification, regression or ordered regression.
 For the usage of regression for fractionation it is recommended that the estimated salt concentrations are used as target variable for the prediction  (raw fraction numbers are possible too).

 ### input format
 | short name         | explicit column name | description                                                                    | Example     |